bbc/gst-roq/README.md

 ### RTP Stream Mapping

-The RTP-over-QUIC mux element has various options to control how RTP frames are mapped to QUIC streams.
-The default is for all RTP packets for a given stream to be sent on the same QUIC stream.
-However, it is also possible to send RTP packets on a new stream for each media frame, or even a new stream for each group of pictures (if the pipeline encoder supports it).
+The RTP-over-QUIC mux element has various options to control how RTP packets are mapped to logical QUIC streams.
+The default is for all packets belonging to a given RTP session to be sent on the same QUIC stream.
+However, it is also possible to start a new QUIC stream for each media frame carried in the RTP session, or even to start a new stream at each media access boundary (e.g. Group of Pictures, GOP) if the pipeline encoder supports it.
 This behaviour is controlled by the `stream-boundary` property on the `rtpquicmux` element and is also exposed by the `roqsinkbin` element.

-The frame- and GOP-per-stream behaviour can be further tweaked by use of the `stream-packing` property, which allows the user to specify that *n* frames or GOPs should be sent on each new stream.
+The frame-per-stream and GOP-per-stream behaviour can be further tweaked by use of the `stream-packing` property, which allows the user to specify that *n* frames or GOPs should be sent on each new stream.

 It is important to note that the QUIC transport session should be negotiated with an appropriately-sized value for the `max-stream-data-uni-remote` transport parameter to carry the data.
-By default, the `gst-quic-transport` elements will only allow 128KiB of data on each stream, which may be insufficient for larger frame sizes.
+By default, the `gst-quic-transport` elements only allow 128KiB of data on each stream, which may be insufficient for larger video frame sizes.
 QUIC transport parameter limits are set by the receiver and are not negotiated in the traditional sense.
-Currently, the elements presented here do not attempt to extend stream limits at run time, but they will increase the maximum number of unidirectional streams at run time when older streams have been closed.
+Currently, the elements presented here do not attempt to extend stream limits at run time, but they do attempt to negotiate an increase in the maximum number of unidirectional streams with their QUIC peer during the session when older streams have been closed.

 ## Getting started